imarinzone/session-service/INTEGRATION_GUIDE.md

 #### 1b.
 Subsequent User Login (User Already Exists)

-For users that already exist in the Auth Server's database, you only need to provide the `user_id`.
-The Auth Server will verify the user exists, fetch their roles from the database, and issue tokens.
+For users that already exist in the Auth Server's database, use the `client_credentials` grant type.
+This will authenticate the user without updating their details.

 *   **Endpoint**: `POST /{tenant_id}/oauth2/v2.0/token`
 *   **Content-Type**: `application/x-www-form-urlencoded`